vendasta/api-gateway-docs/docs/3.-Guides/CRM/Accounts.md

 # Businesses

 A `Business Location` is the basic record for storing information about an organization that is generally part of their public profile.
 More sensitive data can be found in related resources.
+Collectivly your sales team may refer to this as an "Account".
 The location may be a retail store, the business' headquarters or identify an area they serve.

 ## Common Actions